oxan/EspArduinoExceptionDecoder/README.md

 <<<stack<<<
 ```

-You can dump it in a file called `myStackTrace.txt` and run the `decode.py` script:
+You can dump it in a file called `myStackTrace.txt` and run the `decoder.py` script:

 ```
-$ <...>/decoder.py -e .pioenvs/d1_mini/firmware.elf myStackTrace.txt1
+$ <...>/decoder.py -e .pioenvs/d1_mini/firmware.elf myStackTrace.txt
 ```

 This prints the processed stacktrace: